lkodinsson/MARS/Basic/Talents.md

 **Cost:** 6 EXP
 **Requirements:** Max Dexterity 11+ or Max Intelligence 11+, Trained in the Opportunity Strike maneuver

-The first Opportunity Strike you use each turn does not cost your reaction, and you may use Opportunity Strike twice each turn instead of only once.
+The first Opportunity Strike you use each round does not cost your reaction, and you may use Opportunity Strike twice each turn instead of only once.
 You may only use Opportunity Strike once per unique target.

-## Prepared Defense

-**Cost:** 6 EXP
-**Requirements:** Max Dexterity 11+ or Max Resolve 11+, Trained in any combat skill

-The first defenseive action (such as block, evade, or parry, including defensive maneuvers), that you use each turn does not cost your reaction.
-Additionally, you may use defensive maneuvers twice each turn instead of only once.

 ## Polyglot